Voice equalization:

 Your vocal tone needs to be as natural sounding and articulate as possible.
 Avoid relying solely on what other hams may think of your audio as they will often disagree with what constitutes ideal-sounding transmit audio.
 So, develop your own style while avoiding unpolished or harsh-sounding audio that will likely annoy and distract your listeners.
 Always be mindful to not interfere with hams on adjacent frequencies.

-Often misunderstood by Hams, equalizers (EQ) should only be used judiciously to achieve improved transmit audio reinforcement.
-As such, knowing how to properly EQ your transmitted audio is one of the most critical tasks to master.
+Often misunderstood by Hams, voice process should only be used judiciously to achieve improved transmit audio reinforcement.
+As such, knowing how to properly tailor your transmitted audio is one of the most critical tasks to master.
 From correcting problems and enhancing your sound to adding cohesion to your voice, there’s a lot you can accomplish with proper equalization.
-Excessive EQing should be avoided!
-Don't ruin your otherwise great-sounding voice and microphone with heavy-handed EQing!
+Excessive processing should be avoided!
+Don't ruin your otherwise great-sounding voice and microphone with heavy-handed settings.
 Concentrate on achieving great-sounding audio at the source, and you will achieve far better results.
 This means choosing a high-quality microphone, minimizing shack noise, and employing the proper microphone technique.
 As such, understanding how to use it to your advantage can greatly enhance your sound.
 Learn to "work your mic by adhering to these techniques:

 1. The placement of the microphone, relative to your mouth, plays a large role in the clarity and character of your voice.
 Experiment with mic placement.
 A good starting point is 3 - 5 inches.